Morwenn/cpp-sort/docs/Tooling.md

 * `CPPSORT_ENABLE_AUDITS`: when `ON`, defines the eponymous macro which enables expensive debug assertions from the library's internals, defaults to `OFF`.
 * `CPPSORT_USE_LIBASSERT` (experimental): when `ON`, internal assertions use [libassert][libassert] instead of the standard `assert` macro, providing additional information about the errors.
 Defaults to `OFF`.

-Some of those options also exist without the `CPPSORT_` prefix, but they are deprecated.
-For compatibility reasons, the options with the `CPPSORT_` prefix default to the values of the equivalent unprefixed options.

 Note: when `CPPSORT_ENABLE_AUDITS` is `ON`, assertions in the library are enabled even if `CPPSORT_ENABLE_ASSERTIONS` is `OFF`.
 See [the relevant page][assertions-and-audits] for more information.

 *New in version 1.6.0:* added the option `BUILD_EXAMPLES`.